 “However, the north of England, Wales and Scotland present a different picture entirely, with many places, such as Edinburgh, Peterborough and Birmingham, becoming more affordable than they were before the credit crunch.

 “While some northern cities, such as Manchester, are less affordable than they were in 2007, in much of the north of England, Scotland and Wales, the gap between earnings and house prices is around a third of the average for London.”

 You can use the YBS’ affordability ratio map to track how affordability has changed in every local authority in England, Scotland and Wales over the 10-year period from 2007.

-Whether you're buying a property or selling, Homeward Legal is here to take care of all your conveyancing requirements.
+Whether you’re buying a property or selling, Homeward Legal is here to take care of all your conveyancing requirements.
 Our fixed-price service means no hidden extras or unexpected costs added on.
-And our "no move, no fee" guarantee ensures you won't lose out if your transaction is not completed.
+And our “no completion, no fee” guarantee ensures you won’t lose out if your transaction is not completed.